winterfive/design-patterns/facade-pattern/README.md

 For those who are scratching their heads, this is HAL from 2001 A Space Odyssey.
 Watch it to know why I use HAL to represent the facade pattern.

-This pattern let's us avoid tight coupling between clients and subsystems.
+This pattern lets us avoid tight coupling between clients and subsystems.

 ## The Principle of Least Knowledge